hasura/jwt-guide/BLOGPOST.md

 ---

-An implementation of this on the clint side may look like:
+An implementation of this on the client side may look like:

 ```js
 // Short duration JWT token (5-10 min)